winstonma/MMM-HK-Transport/README.md

         module: 'MMM-HK-Transport',
         position: 'top_left',
         config: {
             stopID: '',		// Which stop would you like to have displayed?
-			maxConn: 6,		// How many connections would you like to see?
-(Maximum: 10)
-			lines: '',		// What lines are you interested in?
-			direction: '',	// If you want to, you can limit the information to one of two directions
+            stopName: '',   // How would you want the stop name be displayed?
             labelRow: true, // Show or hide column headers
             reload: 60000 	// How often should the information be updated?
 (In milliseconds) }
     } 						// If this isn't your last module, add a comma after the bracket